A photoblog, where you become the phantom foreigner. Just choose your travel destination.

 Included are a glimpse at the Disney Christmas Stories parade in 2016, the Disney's Santa Village parade in 2014, as well as seasonal decorations, and a couple Christmasy character greetings.

-You will also see a slice of BBQ Chicken and Mozzarella pizza, decorated to look like a Christmas tree.
-Captain Hook’s Galley in Fantasyland served this culinary delight.
+You will also see a pizza slice from Captain Hook’s Galley decorated like a Christmas tree.
 And you will see attractions with holiday overlays, like the Country Bear Theater and It’s A Small World.

 Whether you are planning a trip to Japan, or just looking to vicariously experience some of the Disney holiday magic, this gallery will show you what it is like in the park at Christmastime.